cloudposse/charts/incubator/library/openvpn/README.md

 # OpenVPN

-Use [OpenVPN](https://openvpn.net) to access kubernetes cluster resources
+Deploy your own [OpenVPN](https://openvpn.net) server running in Kubernetes to access internal cluster resources.

 ## Table of Contents